 This alone can be the basis for a Massachusetts criminal threat, as the filing of criminal charges do not always require a subject to inflict harm on another individual before charges can be filed.
 Of course, just like other criminal acts, a charge for threatening to commit a crime in Massachusetts must also be proven by the Commonwealth in several distinct areas in order to win a conviction.

-The claim is not as simple as an individual stating that they have been verbally threatened by another individual.
-Usually, there is a need for a communication record or reliable testimony from an individual who personally witnessed or has sufficient knowledge of the event.
+But you can’t just claim that you have been verbally threatened by another individual.
+Usually, there is a need for a communication record or reliable testimony from another person who personally witnessed or has sufficient knowledge of the event.

 Elements of a Charge of Threatening to Commit a Crime